This page may contain affiliate links.

 Campaign Monitor plans and pricing

-3 paid plans · Prices shown for annual billing · Verified Apr 20, 2026
+3 paid plans · Monthly rates shown, annual noted per plan · Verified Apr 20, 2026

 Recommendation